stevepurdie/saap-docs/content/about/high-availability.md

 ## Potential points of failure

-SAAP provides many features and options for protecting your workloads against downtime, but applications must be architected appropriately to take advantage of these features.
+SAAP provides many features and options for protecting your workloads against downtime, but applications must have proper architecture to take advantage of these features.

 SAAP can help further protect you against many common Kubernetes issues by adding Stakater Site Reliability Engineer (SRE) support and the option to deploy a multi-zone cluster, but there are a number of ways in which a container or infrastructure can still fail.
 By understanding potential points of failure, you can understand risks and appropriately architect both your applications and your clusters to be as resilient as necessary at each specific level.